Who Is Stewart Rahr, The Man Cohen Claims Bid On Trump’s Portrait On His Behalf?

 At the beginning of Michael Cohen’s testimony in front of the House Oversight committee, he talked about the auction of a portrait of Donald Trump, for which he says he was asked to find a straw bidder to buy the piece of artwork at an elevated price.
 At the hearing, Cohen named pharmaceuticals billionaire Stewart Rahr as the “fake bidder” who purchased the painting by artist William Quigley with the expectation that Trump would reimburse him.

-News Channel Five says that the heavy lifting behind the scenes fell to Cohen, according to his sworn testimony, as he had to approach Rahr and work out the details, making sure that the portrait of the Trump sells for more than any other portrait at the auction.
+News Channel Five says that the heavy lifting behind the scenes fell to Cohen, according to his sworn testimony, as he had to approach Rahr and work out the details, making sure that the portrait of Trump sells for more than any other portrait at the auction.

 “Mr. Trump directed me to find a straw bidder to purchase a portrait of him that was being auctioned at an Art Hamptons Event.
 The objective was to ensure that his portrait, which was going to be auctioned last, would go for the highest price of any portrait that afternoon.”